 As we worked to set up NEKASAN, we also learned of a nearby PenPal program where they matched local writers with asylum seekers being held at a detention center in Texas.
 I jumped at the chance and was soon writing to Carl, a young Cameroonian man, and learning about his country, its history, and its current political chaos and tragedies.

-But Carl is not the new young man in my life I was referring to two weeks ago.
+But Carl, someone I now write to weekly, is not the new young man in my life I was referring to two weeks ago.

 In a brief text exchange with one of those Angry Tias y Abuelas of the Rio Grande Valley I mentioned in my post on Pastor Steven Tendo, I learned there were men at the center who could be released if only they had somewhere to go.
 (In some cases these men have family settled here, but the family lacks the needed residency or income to become the official sponsor.)

-Woody and I chose a young gay man, whom we’ll call Jeffrey for now, from a country where homosexuality carries the death penalty.
-He’d been outed and after a harrowing five months, narrowly escaped with his life.
-I first mentioned Jeffrey in my post back in mid August, here.
-Yes, I was musing then on what it might mean to be a soccer mom.
+Woody and I chose a young man, whom we’ll call Jeffrey for now, from an African country where he narrowly escaped with his life.
+I first mentioned Jeffrey in my post back in mid August, here, when I was musing on what it might mean to be a soccer mom.